KnightOS/KnightOS/docs/kernel/general/standalone.md

 status code, and is set to 0 when booting up normally.
 You should be able to just skip all of these unless you need them at some point.

 Once you've added your init program, you should be able to compile and boot up your OS.
+Run `build --verbose --all` from the `build/` directory to build, like you would with KnightOS.

 You may have interest in [KnightOS-deriv](https://github.com/SirCmpwn/KnightOS-Deriv), which is a simple example operating system based on the KnightOS kernel.
 It is likely to use an outdated kernel, however, so it is advised that you follow the